acooks/jittertrap/README.md

 `$ sudo apt-get install libnl-3 libnl-route-3 libnl-genl-3`

 #### Slackware
-If you install 'l' series then libnl is already installed.
+If you installed packages from 'l' series then libnl is already installed.
 Check version with:
+`# slackpkg search libnl`

+#### Slackware
+If you installed packages from 'l' series then libnl is already installed.Check version with:
 `# slackpkg search libnl`
 ### Compiling JitterTrap

 Fetch: